sinkingsugar/nimtorch/README.md

 - [ ] High level pytorch API (Module, Models etc)
 - [ ] ...

-The final aim is to be as compatible as possible with the pytorch API
+The final aim is to be as compatible as possible with the pytorch API.

 ## Why